ClickerMonkey/typed-query-builder/README.md

 - DELETE FROM source WHERE condition

 ### Refined TODO
-- avoid SourceInstance/T(objects) and just use Selects for Sources.
-Rename Selects?
-- Change SourceType to return all fields at base, add _ avoid potential conflicts: _table, _primary, _fields, _fieldColumn, _as, _extend, _all, _only, _except
 - for SQL transformers...
   - which char wraps aliases + policy (always, reserved)
   - which char wraps table/columns + policy